Noncommutativity as a colimit: Partial C*-algebras

 \begin{proposition} Let $A$ be a partial C*-algebra. \begin{enumerate} \item[(a)] The least element of the poset $\cC(A)$ is $\generated{A}{0} = \generated{A}{1} = \{ z \cdot 1 \mid z \in \field{C} \}$. \item[(b)] The poset $\cC(A)$ is filtered if and only if $A$ is a commutative C*-algebra. \\ In that case, $A$ is the largest element of the poset $\cC(A)$. \end{enumerate}

 \end{proposition}

 We now prove the C*-algebra version of our main result.

 \begin{theorem} Every partial C*-algebra is a colimit of its (finitely generated) commutative C*-subalgebras. \end{theorem} \begin{proof} Let $A$ be a partial C*-algebra, and consider its diagram $\cC(A)$ of (finitely generated) commutative C*-subalgebras $C$.
 Defining functions $i_C \colon C \to A$ by the inclusions yields a cocone in $\Cat{PCstar}$; we will prove that this cocone is universal.
-If $f_C \colon C \to B$ is another cocone, define a function $m \colon A \to B$ by
+If $f_C \colon C \to B$ is another cocone, define a function $m \colon A \to B$ by $ m(a) = f_{\generated{A}{a}}(a) $.
+Precisely as in Theorem~\ref{thm:colimbool}, it now follows from the assumption that the $f_C$ are morphisms of $\Cat{PCstar}$ that $m$ is a well-defined morphism, too.
+One easily verifies that $f_C = m \after i_C$, and that $m$ is the unique such morphism.